 - Connection.
 During this year, I wanted to feel more connected to myself, my boys, my husband, my friends, and my business.
 I kept this in mind (and focused on it) with each goal I set and when big decisions needed to be made.

 The Benefits of a Theme

 You can set numerous goals within that theme that get fleshed out and met throughout the year.
-And if, along the way, you change your perspective on a goal – it’s easy to change course.
+And if, along the way, you change your perspective on a goal it’s easy to change course.
 All you have to do is re-think how you want it to work within the broader theme and move forward.

 Time to Pick Your Theme for the New Year

-Are you ready to ditch the New Year’s resolution and adopt a them for the year instead?
-I encourage you to try it out.
-Pick a theme that will challenge and excite you at the same time (if you’re a little scared by it, you’re doing it right).
-The point is to pick something that will help bring you closer to your overriding vision for who you want to be and what you want to be doing (both personally and professionally).
+Get started by picking a theme that will challenge and excite you at the same time (if you’re a little scared by it, you’re doing it right).
+The point is to pick something that will help bring you closer to your overriding vision for who you want to be and what you want to be doing both personally and professionally.